The Public-Private Partnership Law Review: USA

 iv Adjustment and revision

-The general concept of price and other economic adjustments is more commonly addressed through a negotiated set of relief events forming the basis for compensation to the private party or sharing of financing improvements with the procuring authority.
-For example, it is now relatively standard for PPP agreements in the US to include a mechanism whereby, if the project company refinances the project debt, and as a result thereof there is an improvement in the rate of return of the sponsors, some or all of the gain is passed through to the public entity.
-Rebalancing clauses are not generally found in the US and we are not aware of a specific rebalancing requirement included in a PPP statute.
+The general concept of price and other economic adjustments is more commonly addressed through a negotiated set of relief events forming the basis for compensation to the private party or the sharing of financing improvements with the procuring authority.
+For example, it is now relatively standard for PPP agreements in the US to include a mechanism whereby, if the project company refinances the project debt, and as a result there is an improvement in the rate of return of the sponsors, typically 50 per cent of the gain is passed through to the public entity.
+Rebalancing clauses are not generally used in the US, and we are not aware of a specific rebalancing requirement included in a PPP statute.
 Customarily, if the normal operation of the project produces an improved rate of return, there is no rebalancing requirement.

 On the other hand, some PPP agreements include terms that limit the obligation of the public entity to compensate the project company for adverse actions or certain termination events by reference to a maximum rate of return, as reflected in the financial model used in connection with the closing of the PPP agreement, regardless of the actual financial performance of the project.